florianneukirchen/qgis_adjust_style/README.md

 ![QGIS plugin adjust style](help/screenshot.png)

 ## Install
+The plugin is in the [QGIS Plugins Repository](https://plugins.qgis.org/plugins/qgis_adjust_style/) and can be installed directly from QGIS (menu: Plugins > Manage and Install Plugins).
+In the settings of the plugin manager, the checkbox to also show experimental plugins must be checked.

-Copy (or git clone) the folder with the code into your QGIS plugin folder and enable the plugin in QGIS (menu: Plugins > Manage and Install Plugins).
+Alternatively copy (or git clone) the folder with the code into your QGIS plugin folder and enable the plugin in QGIS (menu: Plugins > Manage and Install Plugins).

 ## Usage
 Start the plugin from the Plugin menu or the plugin toolbar, a dockwidget opens on the right side of the main window.